MicrosoftDocs/mixed-reality/mrtk-unity/install-the-tools.md

 You can search packages by name or category, see their dependencies, and even view proposed changes to your projects manifest file before importing.
 Once you've validated the packages you want, the Mixed Reality Feature tool will download them into the Unity project of your choice.

 ##### Importing the Mixed Reality Toolkit
-We recommend following the Getting Started section in our curated [HoloLens](https://docs.microsoft.com/windows/mixed-reality/develop/unity/unity-development-overview?tabs=mrtk%2Carr%2Chl2#1-getting-started) tutorial for a step by step guide on downloading the MRTK and initializing your first project.

 You can download the Mixed Reality Toolkit package by following the [installation and usage instructions](https://docs.microsoft.com/windows/mixed-reality/develop/unity/welcome-to-mr-feature-tool#system-requirements) and selecting the Mixed Reality Toolkit Foundation package.

 If you prefer to manually download MRTK packages from Github, visit the Release page at [Mixed Reality Toolkit-Unity (GitHub)](https://github.com/microsoft/MixedRealityToolkit-Unity/releases).